siphry/siphry.github.io/HW5/index.md

 ## Homework 5
-This assignment was designed in order for us to get comfortable with ASP.NET MVC 5 and creating a simple database.
-We did this by designing our own models and simple database with SQL.
-We also had more practice with HTTP GET and POST information passing.
+This assignment was designed in order for us to get comfortable with ASP.NET MVC 5, HTTP GET, and HTTP POST by creating two simple webpages requiring user input.
+We did this in two different ways -- via query strings and passing information via GET/POST parameters.

 ### Links
 [Home](https://siphry.github.io)